BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Streaming Application Settings

-If you engage in recording Twitch streams, you will find the Blue Snowball a perfect choice for such an application.
+If you are a streamer on Twitch, you will find the Blue Snowball a perfect choice for such an application.
 Besides, it is perfect for YouTube videos, though it may take you some time to achieve such applications’ ideal settings.
 You can also use this mic for both streaming and recording.
 Of course, the perfect settings for such applications are achievable, and here are some tips that you can follow to achieve such a high level of results:

 The Noise Suppression Filter’s default setting is at 30, but you can still try to keep it at 25 to figure out what works for you.
-You can also use other recording programs, depending on your preference.
+You can also use other recording programs or noise gate filter, depending on your preference.

 How To Upgrade Your Snowball Microphone Setups